Tom1y/food-delivery-page/README.md

 ## Food delivery site

-I am trying to clone and recreate a website.
+I tried to copy a random website using react
+Good practice for my frontend skills the site has no functionality, just pure html, css, react components